michaelkokorudz/michaelkokorudz/README.md

 ## 👨‍💼 About Me

 I am a **third-year Applied Mathematics and Computer Engineering** student at Queen's University, passionate about technology, software development, finance, and machine learning.
-I enjoy tackling complex problems and continuously expanding my knowledge in various tech domains.

 ## 👨‍💻 Software Development Projects